Absorption-based qubit estimation in discrete-time quantum walks: Absorption readout under restricted measurement access

-To show the advantage of the present proposal in contrast to full state tomography, let us consider a $T$-step 1D walk with support over $K\!\approx\!2T\!+\!1$ spatial modes.
-A coin-qubit tomography that is local and mode-resolved requires at least $3$ projective settings (Pauli $X,Y,Z$) per mode, i.e., $\mathcal{S}_{\mathrm{tomo}}\!\sim\!3K$ distinct configurations; with $N$ detection events per configuration, the total sample count scales as $N_{\mathrm{tomo}}\!\sim\!3KN$.
-In contrast, absorption readout at $s$ boundary placements (typically $s=2$) needs only $\mathcal{S}_{\mathrm{abs}}\!=\!s$ configurations and $N_{\mathrm{abs}}\!\sim\!sN$ samples for similar statistical confidence along the FI directions.
-For a concrete example, $T\!=\!50$ implies $K\!\approx\!101$; then $\mathcal{S}_{\mathrm{tomo}}\!\sim\!303$ versus $\mathcal{S}_{\mathrm{abs}}\!=\!2$, i.e., $\gtrsim\!150\times$ fewer reconfigurations, while also avoiding phase-stable interferometric settings.
-Although exact constants depend on platform details (losses, detector efficiency, finite-time corrections), this scaling highlights the practical value of absorption-based estimation for on-chip quantum-walk characterization.
+With this scope in mind, one may still compare the reconfiguration overhead of different characterization strategies in large-walk devices.
+Consider a $T$-step one-dimensional walk with support over $K\approx 2T+1$ spatial modes.
+A coin-qubit tomography that is local and mode resolved requires at least three projective settings (Pauli $X$, $Y$, and $Z$) per mode, i.e., $\mathcal{S}_{\mathrm{tomo}}\sim 3K$ distinct configurations; with $N$ detection events per configuration, the total sample count scales as $N_{\mathrm{tomo}}\sim 3KN$.
+In contrast, absorption readout at $s$ boundary placements (typically $s=2$) requires only $\mathcal{S}_{\mathrm{abs}}=s$ configurations and $N_{\mathrm{abs}}\sim sN$ samples for comparable statistical confidence along the Fisher-information directions relevant to the restricted estimation problem.
+For example, $T=50$ implies $K\approx 101$, so that $\mathcal{S}_{\mathrm{tomo}}\sim 303$ whereas $\mathcal{S}_{\mathrm{abs}}=2$.
+This should not be interpreted as a like-for-like advantage over full tomography, since the two protocols address different inference tasks.
+Rather, it illustrates the potential reduction in reconfiguration count when the experimental goal is low-dimensional parameter estimation under restricted measurement access.

-To summarize, a minimal, resource-efficient strategy would be to: (i) choose a near boundary to estimate $\alpha$ robustly over wide regions of $(\alpha,\beta)$; (ii) add a second, more distant boundary to harvest phase information around the identified \emph{hot spots}; and (iii) pool the two datasets to obtain a well-conditioned Fisher matrix and precise joint estimates with modest statistics.
-Note that our analysis assumes a Hadamard coin ($\rho=1/2$), perfect absorption, single-particle dynamics, and the long-time limit.
-Decoherence, partial reflectivity, and state-preparation errors will modify the efficiencies quantitatively but preserve the qualitative structure (symmetry-enforced zeros, phase-sensitive ridges, and the $P_E(1-P_E)$ singular sets).
+A practical protocol suggested by our Fisher-information analysis is therefore the following: first, use a near boundary, such as $M_1=1$, to estimate $\alpha$ robustly over broad regions of the Bloch sphere; next, use a moderate or distant boundary, $M_2>1$, to probe the phase-sensitive regions that improve estimation of $\beta$; finally, combine the two datasets through Eq.~(\ref{joint}) to obtain a well-conditioned Fisher matrix for joint estimation.
+In this way, the analysis provides concrete design guidance even though the measurement remains binary and coarse grained.

+The same restricted-readout perspective also clarifies the scope of possible extensions beyond the single-excitation, single-coin setting analyzed here.
+In systems with multiple excitations or larger effective Hilbert spaces, a single absorption observable would generally probe only collective features of the state, such as averaged polarizations, symmetry sectors, or population imbalances.
+The associated Fisher information would then quantify which coarse-grained parameter combinations remain identifiable, rather than scaling with the full dimension of the underlying Hilbert space.
+This interpretation is consistent with the broader use of collective observables in limited-access metrology.